-Is Momo Inc really undervalued?
+Is Hello Group really undervalued?

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 For full disclosure, I should mention that I own some shares in Hello Group.
 It is currently 4,19 % of my portfolio.
 It is a portfolio that everyone can copy if they want to.
 If you want to copy my portfolio or just see the stocks that is in the portfolio, you can read more about it here.
 Despite Hello Group being a relatively large part of my portfolio, I will try to keep this analysis unbiased.

 I will not go through a long explanation of what Hello Group does; however, you should know that Hello Group is known for their two mobile apps (Momo and Tantan).
 The Momo app is used for various things such as online dating, social interactions, and live streaming, while Tantan is known as the Chinese Tinder.
 They are market leaders in online dating in China and their moat is a brand moat as their costumers trust the brand.
 The moat will be further determined once going through the big five numbers later in this analysis but let us first go through the management shortly.